wakeup5/unity-ui-safearea/README.md

 # unity-ui-safearea
-unity safe area for rect transform(ui)
+unity safe area for rect transform(ui) with scaler